top of page

 A client made this joke and I still get a giggle out of it.

-You enjoy going out for drinks (me too).
-Unprompted, I am not going to tell you to stop drinking if you want to reach your goals.
+Unprompted, I’m not going to tell you to stop drinking if that’s part of your life and you don't want to.

 Comments